Café etiquette for remote workers

 Taking up an entire table during the noon rush, especially if you only buy a $2 coffee, could really piss a business owner off.
 Go early in the morning, during the mid-afternoon, or later in the day if you can.
 And if it’s just you, don’t take up a table for four.
 Sit at the bar by the window or grab a table for two and make the extra chair easy for someone to pull over to their table.

-Get to know which cafés are laptop-friendly and which aren’t
+Get to know which cafés are laptop-friendly (and which ones aren't)

 Returning somewhere you’re not welcome doesn’t feel great for either parties involved and since it’s their business, not yours (in fact, you may be running your business using their resources) you should play by their rules.
 Find a new place that’s welcoming to remote workers.
 When stuck, look for Starbucks.
 When travelling and working here in Canada, I always map out where the local Starbucks are because they have reliable wifi and I know there’s almost always a seat available.
 Don’t love their coffee, but I’ll drink it…

-Bring your headphones and don’t expect to be able to take calls
+Bring your headphones and don't expect to be able to take noise-free calls

 The other day I was sitting in a coffee shop down the street from my house.
 I was brainstorming with a friend, sipping espresso in the quiet early hours when all of a sudden a video BLARES right beside us.
 It was distracting, annoying, and I would have understood if it was a mistake—we all forget to turn our audio off sometimes—but they kept watching this video at what seemed like max. volume!
 They were oblivious to all the angry stares from nearby patrons.